 Lisbon is a city that is guaranteed to charm you.
 Spread across seven epic hills, there is a sweeping landscape around almost every corner, a blanket of red rooftops stretching out to the banks of the River Tagus.
-Old trams trundle along steep cobblestone alleyways, majestic white basilicas tower over leafy green parks, and paths cross at busy food markets.
-At night the city awakens with restaurants spilling onto the streets and fado clubs welcoming you with open arms.
-Not sure where to start exploring?
-Here are the best things to do in Lisbon for a fulfilling stay.
+You’ll never want for things to do in Lisbon, a place where old trams trundle along steep cobblestone alleyways, majestic white basilicas tower over leafy green parks, and paths cross at busy food markets.

 This site contains links to travel services we love, from which we may make commission at no extra cost to you.

-Exploring the city with the Lisboa card
+Exploring the city with the Lisbon card

 Lisbon has a wealth of attractions to explore, many of which require entry fees.
-If you are planning to spend 1, 2 or 3 days in Lisbon, then you can save a lot of money and hassle by buying a Lisboa Card.
+If you are planning to spend 1, 2 or 3 days in Lisbon, then you can save a lot of money and hassle by buying a Lisbon Card.

 The card gives you free entry to over 50 attractions across the city, including many museums and historic buildings.
 It includes several of the highlights we feature in this article, such as Jerónimos Monastery, the Pilar 7 Bridge Experience and the Santa Justa Lift.
 It’s possible to make your money back on the card by visiting just two of the attractions it includes!